typedb-osi/typedb-loader/README.md

     has nick-name;
  ```

-Add the following processor object:
+Add the following processor object in your processor configuration file:

 ```
 {